bjt54/freshdesk-hide-requester/README.md

 # Ticket Requester Obfuscator

 ### Description:
-Every time the ticket editor page is loaded, this app disables the "to" field in the email composer.
+This app hides the `to` field in the email composer on the Ticket Details view in Freshdesk as a way to maintain customer privacy.

+Creating an agent group within Freshdesk with restricted permissions to contact details will further limit access agents have to PII

 Features demonstrated | Notes
 -------------------- | ------